 Source: eToro.com | Homepage

 Quite complex, right?
 Let’s decompose piece by piece!
 As you can observe, eToro works in several jurisdictions.
 If you are an EU investor, you will be under the “eToro (Europe) Ltd” subsidiary, which means that the regulatory body that safeguards eToro’s activity is the Cyprus Securities Exchange Commission (CySEC).
-If you are a UK investor, you will be asked to create an account under the “eToro (UK) Ltd” subsidiary.
+As a UK investor, you will be asked to create an account under the “eToro (UK) Ltd” subsidiary.
 In this case, the regulator to look for would be the Financial Conduct Authority.
-Therefore, when signing up to any online broker, assure what subsidiary you are opening an account with!
+Therefore, when signing up with any online broker, ensure what subsidiary you are opening an account with!

 Here’s a summary of the Investment protection of some European ICS: